Toll Free:

 The main Azure Migrate components you need to deploy are:

-• Azure Migrate appliance – Discover and assess on-prem VMs.
+• Azure Migrate Appliance: Discover and assess on-prem VMs.
 Deploy as a VM or physical appliance.

-• Azure Migrate collector VM – Track VM inventory and performance data for sizing.
+• Azure Migrate Collector VM: Track VM inventory and performance data for sizing.
 Deploy to on-prem vCenter.

-• Replication appliances – Replicate VMs to Azure for migration.
+• Replication Appliances: Replicate VMs to Azure for migration.
 Deploy as VMs per source location.

-• Mobility service – Install the agent on each VM to replicate.
+• Mobility Service: Install the agent on each VM to replicate.
 Can distribute via SCCM, scripts etc.

 Appliance deployment is wizard-driven and can be automated through PowerShell.
 Replication and other resources are configured as the migration progresses.
+With a few key deployments, you can start assessing and migrating using the centralized Azure Migrate hub.

-In summary, with careful planning and by leveraging migration tools Microsoft provides, users can migrate from Azure DevOps Server on-premises to Azure DevOps Services on the cloud for enhanced agility, lower TCO and improved collaboration.
+In summary, with careful planning and by leveraging migration tools Microsoft provides, users can migrate from Azure DevOps Server on-premises to Azure DevOps on the cloud for enhanced agility, lower TCO and improved collaboration.
+What aspect of migrating to Azure DevOps Server concerns you the most?
+Let us know in the comments below!

 Ethan Miller